Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Problem Formulation and Convex Relaxation

-Theoretical justification of the multi-scale low rank convex formulation can also be obtained via the convex demixing framework introduced in McCoy et al.~\cite{McCoy:2013vc}.
-In their work, McCoy et al. studied the problem of demixing signal constituents using a convex program and modeled the signal components to be randomly oriented with respect to each other.
-While real signal rarely have random components except noise and the random orientation assumption is not satisfied in our setting, McCoy et al.~\cite{McCoy:2013vc} provided strong guarantees on when the demixing succeeds and predicted a phase transition phenomenon.
-Since the multi-scale low rank decomposition fits the convex demixing framework, it also enjoys the same theoretical guarantees whenever the random orientation approximation is appropriate.
+\revisedtwo{\erasedtwo{Theoretical justification of the multi-scale low rank convex formulation can also be obtained via the convex demixing framework introduced in McCoy et al. In their work, McCoy et al. studied the problem of demixing signal constituents using a convex program and modeled the signal components to be randomly oriented with respect to each other.
+While the random orientation assumption is not satisfied in our setting as we observe the summation of the signal components, McCoy et al. provided strong guarantees on when the demixing succeeds and predicted a phase transition phenomenon.
+Since the multi-scale low rank decomposition fits the convex demixing framework, it also enjoys the same theoretical guarantees whenever the random orientation approximation is appropriate.}}